Summary Geological Information System Technician near Vancouver (BC)

 Median wage in the Lower Mainland–Southwest Region

-The job prospects are fair in the Lower Mainland–Southwest Region
+The job prospects are good in the Lower Mainland–Southwest Region

 - Generate maps and related graphs and charts